Hebrews 11 – Examples of Faith to Help the Discouraged

 b.
 After they were encircled for seven days: At Jericho the people of Israel had an obedient faith.
 They did not really understand what God was doing, yet they obeyed nonetheless.

 c.
 After they were encircled for seven days: At Jericho the people of Israel had a patient faith.
-The walls did not fall down for the first six days, yet the Israelites kept marching as God commanded.
+The walls did not fall down for the first six days, yet they kept marching as God commanded.

 d.
 For seven days: At Jericho the people of Israel had an anticipating faith.
 They knew God would act on the seventh day when they shouted.